-On my first red house we painted an assisted living facility on the hill behind the mall where we used brown for the trim color.
-Looking down the street it certainly adds a bit of interest to an otherwise typically blah Kennewick neighborhood.
+On my first red house in the Tri-Cities, we painted an assisted living facility on the hill behind the mall in Kennewick.
+There we used brown for the trim color.
+Looking down the street it certainly adds a bit of interest to an otherwise typically blah monochromatic Kennewick neighborhood.

-For my most recent red house Glenda couldn’t be happier with how the red makes a perfect backdrop for her many roses and other landscaping, making them stand out beautifully.
-Red and green is a great combination and for a house with red brick I haven’t seen a color that goes with it better than green, particularly the sage greens.
+For my most recent red house, Glenda couldn’t be happier with how the red makes a perfect backdrop for her many roses and other landscaping.
+It makes them stand out beautifully.
+Red and green is a great combination.
+For a house with red brick, I haven’t seen a color that goes with it better than green, particularly sage greens.
 One of Glenda’s neighbors said she wasn’t sure about this red when we started painting but says it has grown on her.

 Painting your house red isn’t for the faint of heart, especially in the conservative Tri-Cities.
-If you are overly concerned with the opinions of others just realize you won’t make everybody in your neighborhood happy with your red house though you will get a lot more positive remarks and thumbs-ups from those driving by than you might expect.
-There will always be one in every neighborhood that won’t like anything out of the ordinary but maybe they just need someone like you to brighten up their life.
+If you are overly concerned with the opinions of others just realize you won’t make everybody in your neighborhood happy with your red house.
+But you will get a lot more positive remarks and thumbs-ups from those driving by than you might expect.
+There will always be one in every neighborhood that won’t like anything out of the ordinary.
+Maybe they just need someone like you to brighten up their life.
 Just go for it, you’ll get a lot of neighbors glad you did.